 • The effects of trauma, including neurobiological change

 • Cultural awareness training and the impact it has on different cultural backgrounds

 Title IX does not allow the use of mediation (or similar action) as a means to address or to be a part of interim and supportive measures for incidents of sexual assault.
 Title IX matters that do not involve violence may be mediated if both the complainant and respondent are interested in doing so.

 If the respondent of a complaint is a current student, the process will most likely involve a Critical Issues Board Hearing or Administrative Hearing.
 This process is outlined in the Code of Student Conduct (CSC) in sections: 14, 20-23, and 26.
 In all other Title IX complaints, the investigator’s report will go to the respondent’s supervisor for review and determination of decision.

 Yes.
-Title IX requires that both parties (complainant and respondent) have equal access to information, notification, and any opportunities to submit personal statements (verbal and/or written) and evidence, to call witnesses, or to have an advisor throughout the process.
+Title IX requires that both parties (complainant and respondent) have equal access to information, notification, and any opportunities to submit personal statements (verbal and/or written) and evidence, to call witnesses, or to have a support person throughout the process.
 If one party is apprised of the investigation process, the other party is notified as well.
 Notification of the decision, sanction (if applicable) and the appeal process are also provided to both parties.

 Yes.
-You may have an advisor/ally of your choice (see policy).
+You may have a support person of your choice (see policy).
 This person is present solely for support and is not allowed to actively participate in meetings or proceedings.
 They will be asked leave if they become disruptive or are unable to comply with the rules of the process.

 No. Each party will receive fundamental fairness.
 Typically, a party can submit questions to be asked of the other side but parties generally will not have the opportunity to directly cross examine the other side or their witnesses.